Savage & Dugan

-On 25 March 1799, the brig Liveley sailed out of Philadelphia en route to Porto Rico captained by Micheal Alcorn.
+On 25 March 1799, the brig Liveley sailed out of Philadelphia en route to Puerto Rico captained by Micheal Alcorn.
 It was captured by the French privateer L'Alliance captained by Dupuy on 15 April 1799.
 The ship was condemned in Basseterre, Guadeloupe with a total loss of cargo which consisted of flour, copper, stills, lard, soap, candles, onions, cheese, oil, razor strops, and bags.
 A court case claimed the brig had a commission from the President to capture French armed vessels.
-The ship was insured for $7,000 and John Caldwalader Jr, and Frank S. Pleasonton, heirs to Savage and Dugan sued France for the amount in 1909, over 100 years after the incident.
+The ship was insured for $7,000 and John Cadwalader Jr, and Frank S. Pleasonton, heirs to Savage and Dugan sued France for the amount in 1909, over 100 years after the incident.

-The same year, the 209 ton cargo ship Stranger owned by Cornelius Coolridge was captured by the French with Savage & Dugan cargo lost.
+The same year, the 209 ton cargo ship Stranger owned by Cornelius Coolidge was captured by the French with Savage & Dugan cargo lost.

 In 1803 they had offices at 91 South Third Street and by 1806 they were located at Compting House at York Court.